EuroMillions

-EuroMillions (Note: Euromillones; Euromillionen or EuroMillionen (in Austria); Euromilhões) is a transnational lottery that requires seven correct numbers to win the jackpot, which consists of 5 main numbers and 2 Lucky Star Numbers.
+EuroMillions (Note: Euromillones; Euromillionen or EuroMillionen; Euromilhões) is a transnational lottery that requires seven correct numbers to win the jackpot, which consists of 5 main numbers and 2 Lucky Star Numbers.
 It was launched on 7 February 2004 by France's Française des Jeux, Spain's Loterías y Apuestas del Estado and the United Kingdom's Camelot group (now part of Allwyn).
 The first draw was held on 13 February 2004 in Paris.
-Initially, only the UK, France and Spain participated, with the Austrian, Belgian, Irish, Luxembourgish, Portuguese and Swiss lotteries joining for the 8 October 2004 draw.
+Initially, only the UK, France and Spain participated, with the Austrian, Belgian, Irish, Luxembourgian, Portuguese and Swiss lotteries joining for the 8 October 2004 draw.

-Draws are held every Tuesday and Friday night at approximately 21:05 CET in Paris.
+Draws are held every Tuesday and Friday night at approximately 21:05 GMT +1 in Paris.
 A standard EuroMillions ticket costs €2.50, £2.50 or CHF 3.50 per line played.
 The draw machines are manufactured by French manufacturer Ryo Catteau, with the main number machine using their Stresa model, whilst the Lucky Star Number machine uses their Pâquerette model.

 Ireland has an exclusive option called Plus, which adds €1.00 per line.
 As of February 2014, a non-optional addition called "My Million" in France adds €0.50 per line, while in Portugal it is called "M1lhão" and represents €0.30 of the whole €2.50 bet.

 The cost of playing in the UK increased from £1.50 to £2.00 per line on 7 November 2009, due to the EUR/GBP exchange rate and automatic entry into its Millionaire Raffle.
 On 24 September 2016, the cost per line increased from £2.00 to £2.50 in the UK.
 On the same day, in Ireland and Spain it rose to €2.50 per line.

 From 24 September 2016, the number of lucky stars changed from a pool of 11 to a pool of 12 numbers, decreasing the jackpot-winning odds from 1:117million to 1:140million.
 All prizes, including the jackpot, are tax-free (except in Switzerland, Spain and Portugal, since 2013) and are paid as a lump sum.